RAF Halesworth: Advanced Single Engine Conversion & Refresher Flying Training Unit

+It remained at the Suffolk airbase for around five months, moving to RNAS Peplow (HMS Godwit II), in Shropshire, on the 28 February 1946.

+Closure

+RNAS Halesworth closed on the same day 798 NAS left and was reduced to Care and Maintenance status.
+Two weeks later HMS Sparrowhawk was ‘paid-off’ by the Royal Navy, on 15 March 1946, and the airbase was returned to the Royal Air Force.

 Post-war Governmental use

 After the war, the Halesworth was closed for flying in February 1946.
 It was turned over to the Ministry of Food for storage until it was sold in 1963.

 Civil use

 With the end of government control, the land was returned to agricultural use and little of the wartime buildings remains; a few derelict huts and ancillary buildings on some of the dispersed sites.
 Most of the remaining runways, perimeter track, etc. are now utilised as part of the Bernard Matthews turkey production site, with a number of large sheds erected on the runways.

 In May 1983 the 489th Bomb Group was permanently commemorated by the dedication of a granite memorial which has been erected on a small plot of land at the southern end of the old north-south runway.
 Adjacent to this is a memorial to the 56th Fighter Group who also flew from Halesworth.
 Nearby is the Halesworth Airfield Museum, whose exhibits include photographs, unit memorabilia and many other items relating to the airfield, its wartime occupants and activities.
 The museum displays a limited collection of 489th memorabilia, but the main 489th Bomb Group Museum, together with that of the 93rd Bomb Group, is sited at Hardwick, in Norfolk.

 The cockpit section of a C-54 is on display at the old combat mess site which is further along the road from the memorials, and a drop tank gives details of the three groups who served at Halesworth airfield during World War II.
 There is a wall plaque in nearby St. Peter's Church, Holton, in honour of all who flew from this airfield, and the church has kneelers made by 489th Bomb Group veterans' wives.

 Dotted around the site, at the edges of old runways and taxi paths, are a number of large wind turbines, and a large solar panel farm is at the western end of it.

 In February 2007, Halesworth was reported as the location for an outbreak of so-called 'bird flu', resulting in the culling of 159,000 turkeys at Bernard Matthews.